Bjørn Dæhlie: Athletic career

 Dæhlie was first on the Norwegian skiing team for the 1988 Winter Olympics in Calgary, Canada.
 However, he did not participate in any races and was there to learn from more senior skiers.
 He later claimed these Olympics were the turning point for Norwegian skiing before their following period of success.
-He made his debut in the World Cup in January 1989, finishing 11th on 15 km freestyle in Kavgolovo.
-In December the same year, he won his first World Cup race.
+He made his debut in the World Cup in January 1989, finishing 11th on the 15 km freestyle in Kavgolovo.
+In December of the same year, he won his first World Cup race.
 He finished first on the 15 km freestyle, the first World Cup race of the season.

 In the FIS Nordic World Ski Championships 1991 in Val di Fiemme, Dæhlie won his first World Championship gold medal.
 He beat skiing legend Gunde Svan on the 15 km freestyle.
-The medal was unexpected, since Dæhlie was young and still unknown.
+The medal was unexpected, since Dæhlie was young and still largely unknown.
 It was Norway's first individual male gold medal in the World Championships since Oddvar Brå won gold in the same race in Oslo in 1982.
 Dæhlie also skied the last leg on the winning 4 × 10 km relay team.

 In 1992, Dæhlie's period of dominance started.
 He won the World Cup overall for the first time, a feat he would accomplish five more times in the next seven years.
-In Albertville Dæhlie won his first Olympic medals.
+In Albertville, Dæhlie won his first Olympic medals.
 He won gold in 10/15 km freestyle pursuit, 50 km freestyle and was on the winning team for the 4 × 10 km relay.
 He won a silver in 30 km classical style.
 Dæhlie also finished fourth on the 10 km freestyle, where his teammate Vegard Ulvang won the gold.
 Dæhlie completed the fourth leg of the relay, and crossed the finishing line backwards, having won by a margin of over one and a half minutes.
 Dæhlie and Ulvang completed a clean sweep of the cross-country skiing gold medals, each winning three golds and a silver.
 Dæhlie was awarded Fearnley's Olympic Prize for his performance, a prize given to the best performing Norwegian athlete in the Olympics.

 In the 1994 Winter Olympics in Lillehammer, Norway, Dæhlie won gold in the 10 km classical style and the 15 km freestyle pursuit.
-He won silver in the 30 km freestyle, where he was beaten by Thomas Alsgaard.
+He won silver in the 30 km freestyle, where he was beaten by his compatriot Thomas Alsgaard.
 The 4 × 10 km relay was a very tight race between Norway and Italy.
 The Italians won the gold after Silvio Fauner beat Dæhlie on the sprint on the last leg.
 In later years, Thomas Alsgaard took over the fourth leg on the Norwegian relay team with Dæhlie skiing the third leg, since Alsgaard was the better sprinter.